pedroperezlatorre/public-automated-infrastructure-deployment/README.md

 When the execution plan is applied by **Schematics**, it creates all the clould objects specified inside [./terraform folder](./terraform):
 ![Pipeline Execution](./images/pipelineExecution.png)

+## BONUS TRACK: How to inject variables from URL params to Terraform templates

+*PENDING TO BE DONE*